The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition

 \section{Acknowledgments}

-This work was supported by the ERC Starting Grant no. 335739 ``Quantum fields and knot homologies'' funded by the European Research Council under the European Union's Seventh Framework Programme.
+This work is supported by the ERC synergy grant ERC-2018-SyG 810573, ``ReNewQuantum''.
+The begining of this work was also supported by the ERC Starting Grant no. 335739 ``Quantum fields and knot homologies'' funded by the European Research Council under the European Union's Seventh Framework Programme.
 It is also partly supported by the ANR grant Quantact : ANR-16-CE40-0017.
+I wish to thank IHES for its hospitality.
 I wish to thank the Centre de Recherches Math\'ematiques de Montr\'eal, the FQRNT grant from the Qu\'ebec government.
 I wish to thank M. Mulase, because the first time I thought about this geometric description was when I wrote a lecture on topological recursion given at IPMU Tokyo in 2008, and I discussed it with M. Mulase in the Shinkansen between Tokyo and Kyoto.
-I also thank G. Borot with whom I developed several of these ideas, most of which are presented in a common work with him in \cite{BE10}.
+I also thank G. Borot with whom I developed several of these ideas, many of which are presented in a common work with him in \cite{BE10}.
 I also thank O. Babelon, R. Belliard, L. Chekhov and S. Ribault for numerous discussions.